DylanBrass/Java_Web_Final_Project/README.md

 Here is a example of the question block :
 ![image](https://user-images.githubusercontent.com/71225455/209448790-6602400c-3441-4a26-8a7a-f96d471e4f07.png)

-The questions are easy, but can be made much hader !
+The questions are easy, but can be made much harder !

 On mobile the questions look like this :